 How to Use THC-O for Sleep

 THC-O is also best used when needed.
-On days when you’re really worked up or having a hard time unwinding, THC-O is a stronger cannabinoid option with uniquely powerful relaxation effects.
+On days when you’re worked up or having a hard time unwinding, THC-O is a stronger cannabinoid option with uniquely powerful relaxation effects.

-Time your THC-O intake to coincide when you plan to go to bed.
+Time your THC-O intake to coincide with when you plan to go to bed.
 Similar to delta-8, you can expect THC-O to take a little time to be absorbed and for effects to kick in.
 THC-O is unique in that it needs to be metabolized to activate.
 Effects from vaping THC-O can take up to 20 minutes, while THC-O gummies can take up to an hour or longer.

-THC-O can make your body overwhelmed by effects, so start with a small serving of about 5 mg and work your way up over time as needed.
+THC-O can make your body overwhelmed by its effects, so start with a small serving of about 5 mg and work your way up over time as needed.
 High servings of THC-O can be physically sedating.

-Is THC-O a sedative?
+Is THC-O a Sedative?

 Yes, THC-O is heavier and more physically sedating than delta-9 and delta-9 THC.
 This makes it a beneficial option for those who use delta-8 or delta-9 frequently and could use a more potent solution.